Beliavsky/Fortran-code-on-GitHub/README.md

 ## Particle Physics
 [APFEL: A Parton Distribution Function Evolution Library](https://github.com/scarrazza/apfel): performs DGLAP evolution up to NNLO in QCD and to NLO in QED, both with pole and MSbar masses.
 The coupled DGLAP QCD+QED evolution equations are solved in x-space by means of higher order interpolations and Runge-Kutta techniques.

+[artemide-development](https://github.com/VladimirovAlexey/artemide-development): package for TMD-physics (transverse momentum dependent), by Alexey Vladimirov.
+Also [Snowflake](https://github.com/VladimirovAlexey/Snowflake) for the evolution of twist-three parton distribution functions.

 [bmad-ecosystem](https://github.com/bmad-sim/bmad-ecosystem): library for the simulation of charged particles and X-rays in accelerators and storage rings, by David Sagan et al.

 [Cosmic ray and HadROnic interactiOn MOnte-carlo frontend (chromo)](https://github.com/impy-project/chromo): generic user interface to popular event generators used in cosmic ray and high-energy particle physics, from impy-project